Govind-ravi/MasaiGroupCollab/README.md

 ```bash
 git pull origin main
 ```
-Then again create a new branch and follow the steps 👆
+Then again create a new branch and follow the steps from step 3 👆